Allogeneic Expanded Gamma Delta T Cells With GD2 Chemoimmunotherapy in Relapsed /Refractory Neuroblastoma or Refractory/ Relapsed Osteosarcoma

 Additional Details

-High risk neuroblastoma is an aggressive and lethal pediatric solid tumor.
-Survival remains less than 50% and those patients who do survive suffer many treatment-related acute and chronic toxicities, stressing a critical need for novel tumor-targeting therapies. γδ T cells are an innovative approach to cell therapy for neuroblastoma as they are MHC independent and directly cytolytic to tumor cells.
-We have developed a GMP-compliant manufacturing strategy to expand γδ T cells from normal donor and neuroblastoma patient apheresis products for this trial.
-This is a Phase 1 study to determine the safety, recommended phase 2 cell therapy dose, and preliminary efficacy of allogenic (third party) ex vivo expanded gamma delta (γδ) T cells in combination with dinutuximab, temozolomide, irinotecan and zoledronate in children with refractory, relapsed, or progressive neuroblastoma.
+High-risk neuroblastoma and metastatic osteosarcoma are aggressive and lethal pediatric solid tumors.
+Survival remains less than 50% and those patients who do survive suffer many treatment-related acute and chronic toxicities, stressing a critical need for novel tumor-targeting therapies. γδ T cells are an innovative approach to cell therapy for neuroblastoma and osteosarcoma as they are MHC-independent and directly cytolytic to tumor cells.
+The team has developed a GMP-compliant manufacturing strategy to expand γδ T cells from normal donor and neuroblastoma patient apheresis products for this trial.
+This is a Phase 1 study to determine the safety, recommended Phase 2 cell therapy dose, and preliminary efficacy of allogenic (third party) ex vivo expanded gamma delta (γδ) T cells in combination with dinutuximab, temozolomide, irinotecan, and zoledronate in children with refractory, relapsed, or progressive neuroblastoma or osteosarcoma.
 The purpose of this study is to help doctors and scientists learn if γδ T cells will aid in clinical and disease response in this population and to determine the maximum tolerated dose (MTD).
-This is a single-site non-randomized clinical trial, that will take place at Children's Healthcare of Atlanta (CHOA) at Egleston.
-Third party γδ T cells will be prepared from healthy donors and expanded under GMP conditions at Expression Therapeutics, LLC. γδ T cells will be expanded, cryopreserved as numerous aliquots, and transported to The Children's Healthcare of Atlanta, Egleston Campus.
+Third-party γδ T cells will be prepared from healthy donors and expanded under GMP conditions at Expression Therapeutics, LLC. γδ T cells will be expanded, cryopreserved as numerous aliquots, and transported to The Children's Healthcare of Atlanta, Egleston Campus.
 At the appropriate time, an aliquot of γδ T cells appropriate for the size of the subject will be thawed and infused into the patient according to institutional protocol.
-Subjects will receive a single infusion of third party, ex vivo expanded, frozen then thawed γδ T cell product on Day 6 and then if they meet criteria for subsequent γδ T cell dose will receive a second dose on Day 13.
-The γδ T cell dose will be infused after the dinutuximab, temozolomide, irinotecan and zoledronate schedule is complete.
+Subjects will receive a single infusion of third-party, ex vivo expanded, frozen then thawed γδ T cell product on Day 6, and then if they meet the criteria for subsequent γδ T cell dose will receive a second dose on Day 13.
+The γδ T cell dose will be infused after the dinutuximab, temozolomide, irinotecan, and zoledronate schedule is complete.
 There will be no intra-patient dose escalation.
 The entry dose level is Dose Level 1, with escalation up to Dose Level 3 following standard 3+3 rules for γδ T cell dose escalation design.
-If a subject does not want to enter into the clinical trial, they may choose an alternative therapy for r/r neuroblastoma that their physician deems appropriate.
-There will be no compensation for participation in this study.
-A minimum of 6 and a maximum of 24 patients with refractory, relapsed, or progressive neuroblastoma will be recruited through a variety of strategies, including: face to face encounters between participants and study staff during clinical encounters at Children's Healthcare of Atlanta, Institutional Review Board approved advertisement flyer, and potential subjects will be referred to the investigators for information about the potential benefits and side effects of the treatment regimen.
-An approved informed consent statement will be read and signed by the legal guardian, and an investigator.
-Written assent will be obtained from children ages 11 to 17, using an approved assent statement, along with use of the informed consent by their parent or guardian.
-Verbal assent will be obtained from children ages 6-10 years.
+A minimum of 6 and a maximum of 24 patients with refractory, relapsed, or progressive neuroblastoma or osteosarcoma will be recruited through various strategies, including face-to-face encounters between participants and study staff during clinical encounters at CHOA.
 Leftover blood samples collected may be stored for future research by the sponsor of this study.
-This research will advance scientific knowledge and clinical data in the neuroblastoma field and knowledge of γδ T cells.
-Cell therapy has been a promising treatment for neuroblastoma, so with this advancement in T cell therapy, we can potentially advance patient outcomes.
+This research will advance scientific knowledge and clinical data in the solid tumor field and knowledge of γδ T cells.
+Cell therapy has been a promising treatment for solid tumors, so with this advancement in T-cell therapy, the team can potentially advance patient outcomes.

 Arms & Interventions